Advanced IOL Technology for Cataract Surgery

 - Lenses that are designed to give you vision at one distance (as a standard lens would), but also correct astigmatism (referred to as toric lenses).
 Toric lenses only benefit those who have a need for astigmatism correction.

 - Lenses that are designed to give you vision at distance, intermediate, and near.
-Toric versions are available as well.
-These multifocal lenses give you the best chance at complete spectacle independence, but they require a completely healthy eye without any other visual limitation than a cataract.
+These multifocal lenses give you the best chance at complete spectacle independence, but they require a completely healthy eye without any other visual limitation than the cataract.

-- Finally, there are lenses that are designed to give you vision at two distances, either distance and intermediate vision, or distance and reading vision.
-Toric versions of these lenses are also available.
+- Finally, there are lenses that are designed to give you vision at two distances, either distance, and intermediate vision, or distance and reading vision.
 There are specific reasons that your doctor might choose one of these lenses over a multifocal lens.